-Prospective students have a variety of options to choose from for a culinary degree.
-The types of institutions offering culinary degrees include technical schools, community colleges, four-year colleges, and independent culinary institutes.
+You have a variety of options to choose from for a culinary degree.
+The types of schools offering culinary degrees include technical schools, community colleges, four-year colleges, and independent culinary institutes.

 Students can choose from certificate programs, an associate’s degree, or a bachelor’s degree in culinary arts.

 Certificate programs are usually the shortest to complete with one to two semesters of coursework and training.
-Associate’s programs can vary from one to two years and may incorporate a mix of hands-on training, internships, and coursework.
-Bachelor’s degrees require more time―generally four years―to complete but can help further develop culinary skills and knowledge in related subjects like business and nutrition.
+Associate’s programs generally last two years and may incorporate a mix of hands-on training, internships, and coursework.
+Bachelor’s degrees require more time ― generally four years ― to complete but can help further develop culinary skills and knowledge in related subjects like business and nutrition.

 Culinary degrees can also focus on a specific discipline, such as baking and pastry arts or hospitality and restaurant management.
 Interested students can explore this list of accredited culinary schools to find a program that suits their needs and career goals.